 Angolan Sketches by T Alexander Barns (1928) is not primarily hunting but a book sought after by hunters because it is a scarce work on Angola and gives a good picture of the pre-war conditions in the country and the outdoors.
 Lots of sport and adventure.

-The Highlands Of The Great Craters, Tanganyika Territory by T Alexander Barns (1921)
+The Highlands Of The Great Craters, Tanganyika Territory by T Alexander Barns (1921) is an extract from Journal of the Royal Geographical Society 1921.

 The Wonderland Of The Eastern Congo: The Region Of The Snow-Crowned Volcanoes, The Pygmies, The Giant Gorilla And The Okapi by T Alexander Barns (1922) with the introduction by H H Johnston.
 The author explored the region about Lake Kivu and between Kivu and Ruwenzori in the Congo with good descriptions of the native peoples and nature and with some emphasis on gorillas, elephants, lions, entomology, cannibals and the volcanoes.
 The appendix lists the new species of butterflies and moths collected by the author and his wife who accompanied him.
 Free eBook